-Mina Yuan is a sophomore from Maple Grove, MN who plans to study economics and public health.
-Mina is interested in health disparities in urban centers and, as a former reporter for youth magazine ThreeSixty Magazine, hopes to examine how young voices can contribute to the dialogue surrounding public health policy.
-As part of Professor Mark McGovern’s research team at the Center for Behavioral Health Services and Implementation Research, Mina is also learning about healthcare’s response to the U.S. opioid epidemic.
+Mina Yuan is a junior from Maple Grove, MN studying economics and public health.
+Mina is interested in health disparities in urban centers and hopes to examine the interplay between health policy, finance, and communication.
+As part of Dr. Mark McGovern’s research team at the Center for Behavioral Health Services and Implementation Research, Mina has strong research interests in the healthcare response to the opioid epidemic as well as implementation sciences.
 In the future, she aspires to practice as a physician and work in health policy.
-Mina loves learning Mandarin, Korean, and Spanish, playing taiko, and listening to Freakonomics podcast episodes.
+Mina also loves playing taiko and listening to Freakonomics podcast episodes.
 As part of the Council, she is excited to help foster a thriving undergraduate global health community at Stanford.

 Adithi is a junior at Stanford.
 She’s passionate about global health systems and policy, with a background in education policy and biomedical research.
 She wishes to use her time at Stanford to shape the world through a compassionate, empowering lens and take that perspective to the field of global health.
 When not thinking about global health systems, Adithi writes, raids the self-help section of Barnes and Noble, makes jewelry, and sings Indian classical music.

-Durga Ganesh (‘20) is a junior at Stanford majoring in Computer Science, specializing in Biocomputation.
-She presented her abstract on Care Community at the Third Annual Stanford Global Health Research Convening and has a keen interest in improving access to maternal and neonatal care.
+Durga Ganesh (‘20) is a senior at Stanford studying Computer Science, specializing in Biocomputation.
+She presented her abstract on Care Community at the Third Annual Stanford Global Health Research Convening and hasa keen interest in applying frugal innovations to increase access to medical care, at the intersection of medicine and technology.
 Durga conducts biocomputational research in immunology and enjoys volunteering at Stanford’s Pacific Free Clinic.
 She looks forward to promoting a community of students committed to global health through the Council.
-Durga also enjoys rock climbing, playing the violin, and exploring new genres of music.
+Durga also enjoys playing the violin, exploring new genres of music, and rock climbing.